-Many older people who haven’t exercised much in the recent years and are overweight feel like they can’t exercise enough for it to matter or they can even think exercise might be dangerous for them in their current condition.
+Many older people who haven’t exercised much in recent years and are overweight feel like they can’t exercise enough for it to matter.
+Or they can even think exercise might be dangerous for them in their current condition.

 There has even been speculation that the competitors in these shows are given steroids and fat loss drugs to make the change more dramatic and thus more suitable for reality TV.

 In reality, any exercise you do will help you improve your health.
 If you are significantly overweight, there is no sense in trying to run half-marathons several days a week.
 Your joints, muscles, and heart can’t simply take it.

 Today we are going to look at simple, effective and sustainable exercises and routines older overweight people can do.
 My suggestions are going to revolve a lot around strength training and low-intensity cardio.
 Because most overweight people can do both forms of exercise comfortably.